Washington D.C. Metropolitan Police

 I adopted this logo after coming across it at the end of a long - long day working on the site.
 I actually thought I was looking in a mirror.
 The only difference were the empty beer bottles I had next to me - lol.
 That's when I realized I wasn't looking at myself.
-I am a former member of the motorcycle clubs Leathernecks M.C. and the Iron Pigs M.C.
-In both clubs my road name was Black Sheep.
-I am called this because I speak my mind.
-If I believe something is wrong you will know it - regardless of the personal cost.
 In May of the year 2009 I published the first edition of this site.
 The second being June of 2011, I hope you enjoy it as I have put thousands of hours into it.

 Every year the Washington D.C.
 Metropolitan Police hold an event recognizing their members of the M.P.D. who have gone above and beyond.
 Below are photographs and or information I have either found on line or been sent by members of the M.P.D.
 If you know of someone who has received an award please feel free to send me a photo and a brief story.
 If anyone has a nice clean photo of each medal I would like to place them on this section.